islam001sko/Web_Final/README.md

 ## News

 News section covers a wide range of topics, providing users with a comprehensive overview of current events.
+Also user can share with his shared news to other users.
+In profile page person can see other user's shared news.

 ## Libraries